Louaykharouf26/BNPL-System/README.md

-This Application is built during my Internship
+This Application was built during my Internship
 It is an API built using Laravel
 This API is used to calculate the installments that a user needs to pay monthly once he purchase some items on an e-commerce website
 The API send an email that contains the invoice to the User and a monthly reminder with the payment link